Red Springtails: The Perfect Addition to Bioactive Tanks

 Additionally, the tank should have adequate moisture levels, as springtails require a damp habitat to survive.

-These cultures usually come in small containers or bags filled with a substrate that is already populated with springtails.
+These cultures usually come in a securely packaged container or bag filled with a substrate that is already populated with springtails.
+The quality of the package is important to maintain the integrity of the culture during shipping.

 Gently sprinkle the contents of the culture onto the substrate of your tank, focusing on areas where moisture is retained, such as around plants or under hides.